RezuanDzibov/adv-backend-trainee-assignment/README.md

 ```
 docker-compose up --build
 ```
 ## And now the project should be up and running.
-If there will be errors connecting to the database (that the database on port 5432 is not found), this is how it works.
 <br>

 # Thank you for your attention.